gadget-framework/gadget2/docs/userguide.md

 where the $<$numerical part$>$ consists of the (optional) initial value for the switch, and the $<$name$>$ is a alpha-numerical text string used to identify the switch in the parameter file.
-Note that there is no whitespace either before or after the ’\#’ character.
+Note that there is no whitespace either before or after the '\#' character.
 Also note that the name of the switch cannot contain a hyphen, since this will be interpreted by Gadget as the mathematical subtraction symbol.

+\bigskip
-Any initial value specified in the data files will be overwritten by the initial value given in the parameter file (see chapter [chap:param]).
+Any initial value specified in the data files will be overwritten by the initial value given in the parameter file (see chapter [10](#chap:param){reference-type="ref" reference="chap:param"}).
 If the initial value is not given, then a value of 1 with be assumed by Gadget.
 A switch can appear in more than one place in the data files, but needs to be defined with the same initial value each time.

+\bigskip
 Examples of valid switches in the data files can include:

-1.  defining a simple switch (called ”age2”) without an initial value
+1.  defining a simple switch (called "age2") without an initial value

         #age2